NRM Program History

 The first graduate of the NRM Master of Science program was Dr. Jay Leitch who completed his MS in NRM in 1976, completed his PhD at the University of Minnesota, and later became NRM Program Director in 1985.
 While Dr. Leitch was Director of NRM the undergraduate program was initiated in 1994, as an interdisciplinary Bachelor of Science (BS) program.
 The initial idea for an undergraduate program in NRM was suggested by Dr. Arthur Boe, of the then Horticulture Department, in the College of Agriculture, during the early 1990’s.
 The idea for an undergraduate degree was eventually developed under the directorship of Dr. Leitch (Department of Agricultural Economics) and the NRM Coordinating Committee.
 The NRM Undergraduate Program broadened its interdisciplinary structure by officially establishing three emphasis areas: Biotic Resource Sciences, Soils / Earth Sciences, and Social Sciences.
 During 1997 Dr. Leitch assumed the position of Interim Dean of the College of Business, he would accept the position of Dean of the College in 1999.

-Current NRM Program Director, Dr. Carolyn Grygiel, was appointed in 1998.
+Dr. Carolyn Grygiel was appointed NRM Program Director in 1998.
 The program was housed in the then Department of Animal & Range Sciences, because Dr. Grygiel was a faculty member in the department.
 At the time, NRM was a small, virtual program, but with the leadership of Dr. Grygiel, support of the NRM Coordinating Committee, Department Chair of Animal & Range Sciences, Dean of the College of Agriculture, Food Systems, & Natural Resources, and the University Provost, NRM would undergo several degrees of evolution, change, and development toward becoming the internationally recognized interdisciplinary program it is today.

 Upon assuming the NRM Program Directorship, Dr. Grygiel’s immediate priorities were: (1) student recruitment to increase program enrollment; (2) curriculum enhancement.
-Student recruitment and program growth was greatly enhanced by development of the first NRM webpage that was designed and webmastered by Dr. Grygiel and placed on-line in December of 1998.
-Since that time, the NRM webpage has undergone a series of revisions and updates.
+Student recruitment and program growth was greatly enhanced by development of the first NRM webpage that was designed and web-mastered by Dr. Grygiel.
+In November 2012, she retied from NDSU and the NRM program and relocated to the west coast where she is involved in consulting work.

-The first NRM staff member was hired in 2001.
-Sharon Hilber joined NRM as the NRM Program Assistant.
-The year 2001 also marked the year of the first NRM Program Review.
+The first NRM staff member hired in 2001 was Sharon Hilber who joined NRM as the NRM Program Assistant.
+The year 2001 also marked the year of the second NRM Program Review to earn a "10" rating.
+Sharon retired from NDSU in 2007.

 The Doctor of Philosophy degree in NRM was approved by the State Board of Higher Education in 2002.
 The PhD Program has graduated six students since 2002.